Dr. Carson & Marion Murray Community Centre

 Ross Anderson PharmaChoice Teen Centre

-The Ross Anderson PharaChoice Teen Centre is open daily from 4:00pm - 9:00pm (with the exception of Blues Games) to Springhill High School Students, grades 7-12 (including youth 12 years of age in grade 7).
+In Phase 1 of the COVID-19 Operational Plan, the Ross Anderson PharmaChoice Teen Centre is open Monday, Wednesday and Friday from 5 p.m. - 8:30 p.m. to Springhill High School Students, grades 7-12 (including youth 12 years of age in grade 7).

 The Teen Centre offers youth a place to come and enjoy board games, pool, ping pong, darts, video games as well as weekly activities, trips and their Annual Halloween Dance.

-For more information on the Ross Anderson PharmaChoice Teen Centre contact Heather Laurie at (902)763-3011 or by email at
+For more information on the Ross Anderson PharmaChoice Teen Centre contact Michelle Herrett (902)763-3000 or by email at

 The Community Centre Walking Track

 - Maintain 2m (6ft) physicial distancing whenever possible